-- Dataset Metadata this is the meta information describing a data product as a whole (i.e. type of product, classification) - Feature Meta Information this is meta information encoded within the data as meta features or meta information attributes.
-For example 'Data Coverage' is a meta feature that defines the geographical area covered by the product.
+- Dataset Level this is the general information describing a data product as a whole (i.e., type of product, classification as included in the header file) - Feature Level this is meta information encoded within the data as meta features or meta information attributes.
+For example, 'Data Coverage' is a meta feature that defines the geographical area covered by the product.
 'Sounding Accuracy' is a meta attribute which enables each depth to be tagged with an estimated error.

-9.1.
+8.1.
 Data quality

 It is important to understand that AML contains data from many different sources which will have different quality criteria.
-Users must make use of the metadata in order to understand the origins of the underlying source data and therefore any limitations in the appropriate use of AML products.
-Metadata within AML products can be found on individual features or on Meta features such as M\QUAL and M\COMP, these define information such as completeness or source data quality for a defined area.
+Users must make use of the metadata to understand the origins of the underlying source data and therefore any limitations in the appropriate use of AML products.
+Metadata within AML products can be found on individual features or on Meta features such as M_QUAL and M_COMP, these define information such as completeness or source data quality for a defined area.
 A set of recommended verification checks have been developed from the IHO S-58 standard and should be used to ensure that AML Products conform to the Product Specifications.

-10. Scale
+9. Scale

-10.1.
+9.1.
 Vector Scale Bands

 Some Vector AML products (LBO, RAL, and SBO) can be considered as being un-scaled because they contain only features that are points or regular geometric shapes.
 CLB, ESB and MFF contain features such as coastlines and contours which are generated in a more generalised way at smaller scales.
 These products are therefore prepared for use within a range of scale bands intended for different purposes.
-For example CLB can be produced in several different scale bands for different levels of application:
+For example, CLB can be produced in several different scale bands for different levels of application:

 - Tactical and Strategic Planning

 - Ocean Operations

-- Detailed tactical operations e.g. mine counter measures and amphibious operations
+- Detailed tactical operations e.g., mine counter measures and amphibious operations